cknoll/django-moodpoll/deployment_helpers/README.md

 - Create an [uberspace](https://uberspace.de)-account (first month is free), then pay what you like.
 - Set up your ssh key in the webfrontend
-- Locally `pip install deployment_requirements.txt`
+- Locally run `pip install deployment_requirements.txt`

 ### Deployment